bccp/nbodykit/docs/source/algorithms/survey-power.rst

-The number density of the "data" catalog as a function of redshift, in units of :math:`h^{3} \mathrm{Mpc}^{-3}`, is required to properly normalize the power spectrum using equation :eq:`A-integral` and compute the shot noise via equation :eq:`Pshot`.
+The number density of the "data" catalog as a function of redshift, in units of :math:`h^{3} \mathrm{Mpc}^{-3}`, is required to properly normalize the power spectrum using equation :eq:`A-integral` and to compute the shot noise via equation :eq:`Pshot`.
 The "data" and "randoms" catalog should contain a column that gives this quantity, evaluated at the redshift of each object in the catalogs.